-I recently rediscovered the YouTube video of Steve Jobs’ 2005 Stanford commencement address.
+I am a fan of Steve Jobs’ 2005 Stanford commencement address.
 He talks about his own university experiences, and in particular, his decision to drop out.
 This was a big thing for him (he describes it a ‘pretty scary’), because his biological parents had stipulated that whoever adopted him had to agree to send him to university.

 Jobs talks about the need to trust himself, to ‘trust that it would all work out OK’.
 He hung around campus for 18 months after dropping out, taking classes that interested him.